nsaikiran/impression/_drafts/fundamentals-of-datastructures.md

 Importance of find/search operation: find/search is so importatnt. it is prerequisite to other operations.
 For eaxmple, to insert in a position

- We explore how to better organize the data in memroy to achieve reasonalbe time.

-As we
-We are much interested in reaching the data we need.
-Data is stored,

-So, now assume we are solving a problem, simple one.
-A record.